Lesku-ashiku/SOFT-BODY-2D-/README.md

 if u want the soft body to be alble to jump then add the player movment script to the empty object

 if u dont want the soft body to move than set the move speed to 0.

+IMPORTANT
+the more the points the less the stiffness or it would act as a bloc of marble the less the damping the more the jelly effect

+in the build i am giving there are 64 points the radius is 2 the dumping is 0.01 and the stiffness 1.

+the jumpforce =10

+the  blob point move speed 5 the max velocity 4 the gravity scale doesnt matter as it will be filled later on max gravity 4 the gravity attenuant 1.008

+there are a lot of things u can modify to achieve different results u can change the damping stiffness the mass of the points and their amount.